robertpage/tir/README.md

 The earth has gone dark.
 A probe was sent out to find intelligent life and tell them our story so that we can live on in their memories.

 # Add the game to a site
 Change the path to the tir.svg data attribute and add it to a webpage.
+The width and height set in the style attribute can really be any size but the experience is best the larger it is.
 ```
 <object style="width:100%;height:calc(100vh - 20px)" type="image/svg+xml" data="tir.svg">Oops, something went wrong :-/</object>
 ```